Design 101: Three Basic Layouts

-While lately the word ‘basic’ has become a bit synonymous with venti Starbucks pumpkin spice lattes, leggings and saying things like, “ILY bae,” when it comes to user experience and designing websites, there are three basic layouts that form the foundation for much of what you see in print and online.
+While lately the word ‘basic’ has become a bit synonymous with venti Starbucks pumpkin spice lattes, leggings and saying things like, “ILY bae,” when it comes to user experience and website design there are three basic layouts that form the foundation for much of what you see in print and online.

 #1: The Standard